cockroachdb/docs/build-a-test-app.md

 - [Started a local cluster](start-a-local-cluster.html) in insecure mode
 - [Installed a client driver](install-client-drivers.html)

 ## Step 1.
-Create the database and grant privileges
+Create a database and grant privileges

 As the `root` user, use the [built-in SQL client](use-the-builtin-sql-client.html) to create a `bank` database and grant privileges to the `maxroach` user.
 The privileges will enable the user to execute statements in the next steps.